-Presented on 5 billboard faces along 6th Ave between Burrard St and Fir St, August to November 2023.
+Presented on 5 billboard faces along 6th Ave between Burrard St and Fir St, August to the end of February 2024.

 In Haida there is the belief that animals are people.
 When the animals are in their world, they can take off their animal blankets and clothes and transform into people in their villages and realms.

 A chief’s daughter was out berry-picking with friends and family when she noticed bear poop all over.
 She began to ridicule bears for pooping everywhere.
 The bears took notice and decided to teach her a lesson.
 As these bears can transform into human form, they did, and tricked her into coming to their village.